Trixie Mattel: 1989–2014: Early life and career beginnings

-Brian Michael Firkus was born on August 23, 1989, in Milwaukee, Wisconsin, and raised in Silver Cliff, a small town in Marinette County, Wisconsin, by a single mother with an older brother and two younger sisters.
-He is an Ojibwe; his maternal grandmother was a member of the Bad River Band of the Lake Superior Tribe of Chippewa Indians.
+Brian Michael Firkus was born on August 23, 1989, in Milwaukee, Wisconsin, and raised in Marinette County, Wisconsin Firkus is Ojibwe; his maternal grandmother was a member of the Bad River Band of the Lake Superior Tribe of Chippewa Indians.
 He had an abusive stepfather who would call him a "Trixie" when he acted feminine, which later inspired his drag name.
 His last name was inspired by his affinity for the Barbie doll and toy company Mattel.
 Before deciding on "Trixie Mattel" as his drag name, he originally considered the name Cupcake.
 He moved in with his grandparents at age 15, after his stepfather threatened him with a gun to the head.
 His grandfather was a country musician who taught him how to play the guitar.

 After graduating from high school, Firkus studied at the University of Wisconsin–Milwaukee (where Max Malanaphy, another season 7 contestant, attended and worked with Firkus) where he received a BFA in musical theatre and was introduced to drag while attending a screening of The Rocky Horror Picture Show at the Oriental Theatre.
 He first performed in drag at LaCage NiteClub in Milwaukee, becoming a regular performer in Milwaukee's drag scene.
 Firkus would perform with fellow drag queens Kim Chi and Shea Couleé in Milwaukee and occasionally in Chicago.
 He attended beauty school in 2014 before withdrawing to participate in RuPaul's Drag Race.
 Outside of drag, he worked in cosmetics, freelancing at Sephora and working at Ulta and MAC.

 2015–2017: RuPaul's Drag Race, UNHhhh, Two Birds, and The Trixie & Katya Show

 Mattel first gained widespread attention as a competitor on the seventh season of RuPaul's Drag Race (2015).
 She was initially eliminated in episode four but later re-entered the competition in episode eight by winning the "Conjoined Twins" challenge with Pearl Liaison.
 Mattel was eliminated again in episode 10, ultimately placing sixth overall and becoming the first queen to last more than one episode after returning to the competition.
-Mattel, who is of Ojibwe descent, was the third Native American queen to compete on Drag Race following Stacy Layne Matthews, who is Lumbee, on season 3 and Kelly Mantle, who is Cherokee, on season 6.
+Mattel, who is of Ojibwe descent, was the third Native American queen to compete on Drag Race.
 After her run on the show, Mattel performed her stand-up comedy tour, Ages 3 and Up, from 2015 to 2017.